Equivariant $K$-theory of Springer Varieties: Introduction

-Next by using the methods similar to that for the ordinary $K$-ring by Sankaran and the author in \cite[Proposition 4.1]{su} and $\lambda$ operations in equivariant $K$-theory we show that the relations defining the ideal $\mathcal{I}_{\lambda}$ hold in $K_{T^l}^*(\mathcal{F}_{\lambda})$.
+Next, by using the methods similar to those used by Sankaran and the author for describing the ordinary $K$-ring in \cite[Proposition 4.1]{su} and by the lambda operations in equivariant $K$-theory, we show that the relations defining the ideal $\mathcal{I}_{\lambda}$ hold in $K_{T^l}^*(\mathcal{F}_{\lambda})$.

 This in particular, will show that $\mbox{ker}(\Psi_{\lambda})$ contains $\mathcal{I}_{\lambda}$.
 Thus we have a well defined surjective ring homomorphism from $\mathcal{R}/\mathcal{I}_{\lambda}$ to $K_{T^l}^*(\mathcal{F}_{\lambda})$.